BurntBread007/Java-IM/README.md

 ## Server Usage
 **1.** The only manual step is to enter a port number to host the chatroom on.
 Users need this port number to join, so make sure to notify those joining of the number.

 **2.** However, if you are expecting users to join over the Internet or from another network, your computer must be port-forwarded with the corresponding port you entered.
 This setup varies between modems and ISPs, seek help elsewhere.

 ## Edit and Compile Yourself
 If you are interested in adding on to this project or branching this into your own variant, I have listed information below about my (probably) odd file structure and setup to this project.
 **1.** First, make sure you have [Java 8 JDK](https://www.oracle.com/java/technologies/javase/javase8-archive-downloads.html) installed.
 You will not be able to compile java files with the traditional JRE.
 And while this project *might* run on Java 8+, I can not guarantee the best compatibility with 8+.

 **2.** Download the latest repo of this project.
 For stability, download the source zips of any [release](https://github.com/BurntBread007/Java-IM/releases).
 If there are commits that are not present in releases that you know you want included, download the current source zip.

-**3.** Now to the project itself.
+Now to the project itself.
 Below is a list about each folder:
-    **a.** \text\ - The folder that contains .TXTs of messages when a user joins and leaves.
+**1.** \text\ - The folder that contains .TXTs of messages when a user joins and leaves.
 This also contains a Commands.TXT file that has descriptions of every command.
-    **b.** \java\ - The *real* project folder.
+**2.** \java\ - The *real* project folder.
 This contains all 3 (as of v0.1.6) .JAVA files, which is then compiled with shortcuts within the root folder.
-    **c.** \classes\ - The compiled folder.
+**3.** \classes\ - The compiled folder.
 This is where the compiled .CLASS files are saved to, and within here are 3 more folders. \text\ is a duplicate of the root's \text\, \manifests\ is a folder of .MF files used to include special additions to built .JARs, and finally \jars\ where the .JAR files are saved to, with included Windows PS shortcuts.

-**4.** Making changes mainly involve editing/adding files into the root's \text\ and \java\ folders.
+Making changes mainly involve editing/adding files into the root's \text\ and \java\ folders.
 **a.** When ready to compile, run the shortcuts CompileX.BAT to compile the java files to classes and then immediately run said class.
 To package these classes into a jar, run the CreateJars.bat within the \classes\ folder.
 **b.** Alternatively, run `javac ./java/(JAVA FILES) -d ./classes` to compile the java files to classes.
 To package these classes to a jar, run `jar cvfm0 ./jars/(JAR FILE) ./manifests/(MANIFEST FILE) ./text/*.txt (LIST CLASS FILES)`